-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Southern Pines Energy Center Expansion Project involving construction and operation of facilities by SG Resources Mississippi, L.L.C.
-(SGRM) in Greene County, Mississippi and Mobile County, Alabama.
-These facilities would consist of about 26.1 miles of bi-directional 24-inch-diameter pipeline, expansion of working gas capacity of two previously certificated solution-mined salt caverns, and construction of an additional solution mined salt cavern and two new brine disposal wells.
-The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Southern Pines Energy Center Expansion Project II involving construction and operation of facilities by SG Resources Mississippi, L.L.C.
+(SGRM) in Greene County, Mississippi.

-If you are a landowner receiving this notice, you may be contacted by an SGRM representative about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
-SGRM would seek to negotiate a mutually acceptable agreement.
+If you are a landowner receiving this notice, you may be contacted by a pipeline company representative about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
+The pipeline company would seek to negotiate a mutually acceptable agreement.
 However, if the project is approved by the Commission, that approval conveys with it the right of eminent domain.
-Therefore, if easement negotiations fail to produce an agreement, SGRM could initiate condemnation proceedings in accordance with state law.
+Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings in accordance with state law.

 Summary of the Proposed Project